garden-io/garden/docs/reference/config.md

 # garden.yml reference

-Below is the schema reference for the [Project](#project-configuration-keys) and [Module](#module-configuration-keys) `garden.yml` configuration files.
+Below is the schema reference for the [Project](#project-configuration-keys), [Module](#module-configuration-keys) and [Workflow](#workflow-configuration-keys) `garden.yml` configuration files.
 For an introduction to configuring a Garden project, please look at our [configuration guide](../guides/configuration-files.md).

-The reference is divided into four sections.
-The [first section](#project-yaml-schema) contains the project level YAML schema, and the [second section](#project-configuration-keys) describes each individual schema key for the project level configuration.
+The reference is divided into a few sections:
+* [Project YAML schema](#project-yaml-schema) contains the Project config YAML schema
+* [Project configuration keys](#project-configuration-keys) describes each individual schema key for Project configuration files.
+* [Module YAML schema](#module-yaml-schema) contains the Module config YAML schema
+* [Module configuration keys](#module-configuration-keys) describes each individual schema key for Module configuration files.

-The [third section](#module-yaml-schema) contains the module level YAML schema, and the [fourth section](#module-configuration-keys) describes each individual schema key for the module level configuration.
+* [Workflow YAML schema](#workflow-yaml-schema) contains the Workflow config YAML schema
+* [Workflow configuration keys](#module-configuration-keys) describes each individual schema key for Workflow configuration files.

 Note that individual providers, e.g. `kubernetes`, add their own project level configuration keys.
 The provider types are listed on the [Providers page](../reference/providers/README.md).